junglesta/junglestar.github.io/_products/streebiz.md

   header: Want more customers finding your location?
   title: We make sure your business in on the map!
   paragraph1: Using Google My Business
-  paragraph2: we'll register all details about your shop
+  paragraph2: we'll register all details about Your shop
   paragraph3: phone number, working hours, products, location map,
   paragraph4: in a way that will get noticed on a Google search.
   paragraph5: This ultra convenient offer guarantees
-  paragraph6: that Your biz will be well listed on Google.
+  paragraph6: that You will be well listed on Google.
 It also
-  paragraph7: includes a one page website!
+  paragraph7: includes a one page website and a blog!
 indonesia:
   header: Ingin lebih banyak pelanggan menemukan lokasi Anda?
   title: Kami memastikan bisnis Anda ada di peta!